2018 National Premier Leagues Grand Final

 The 2018 National Premier Leagues Grand Final was the sixth National Premier Leagues Grand Final, It was played on the 30 September 2018 at Steve Woodcock Sports Centre in Adelaide between Campbelltown City and Lions FC.
 Campbelltown won 2–1 to secure their first National Premier Leagues title.

 Route to the final

-This is the how the two teams qualified for the Grand Final.
+This is how the two teams qualified for the Grand Final.